 Homicide is a legal term for any killing of a human being by another human being.
-Homicide itself is not necessarily a crime --some homicides are legal, such as a justifiable killing of a suspect by the police or a killing done in self-defense -- but unlawful homicides are classified as crimes like murder and manslaughter.
+Homicide itself is not necessarily a crime–some homicides are legal, such as a justifiable killing of a suspect by the police or a killing in self-defense–but unlawful homicides are classified as crimes like murder and manslaughter.

-This article explains the important but often subtle distinctions between murder and manslaughter and the different variations of both crimes.
-Keep in mind that in real-world criminal cases, a jury choosing between murder and manslaughter may depend less on abstract legal rules than on a judgment about just how morally blameworthy a defendant is.
+This article explains the important but often subtle distinctions between murder and manslaughter, and the different variations of both crimes.
+Keep in mind that in real-world criminal cases, a jury’s choice between murder and manslaughter may depend less on abstract legal rules than on a judgment about just how morally blameworthy a defendant is.

 What Is the Legal Definition of Murder?

-- unlawful (in other words, the killing isn't legally justified), and
+- unlawful (in other words, not legally justified), and

 Malice aforethought doesn't mean that a killer has to have acted out of spite or hate.
-Malice aforethought exists if a killer intends to kill a person.
+It exists if a defendant intends to kill someone.
 In addition, in most states, malice aforethought isn't limited to intentional killings.
-Malice aforethought can also exist if:
+It can also exist if the killer:

-- a killer intentionally inflicts very serious bodily harm that causes a victim's death, or
+- intentionally inflicts serious bodily harm that causes the victim's death, or